 - Rice University – Jones Graduate School of Business

-Click on the business school link above or scroll down to the last section of the article, to check out their MBA in HR program in detail.
+Click on the business school link above or scroll down to check out their MBA in HR program in detail.

 |Brigham Young University – Marriott School of Business||103||675||18%||$98,682|